Fall Irrigation Maintenance: 2026 Winterization Guide

 Frequently Asked Questions

 1. When is the best time to perform fall irrigation maintenance?
 It’s best to winterize your system before the first hard freeze in your area.
 This is typically a week or so before the historical first freeze date.
-For many regions, this falls in October or early November.
+For Lubbock and much of West Texas, that usually falls in late October or early November.

 2. Can I skip winterizing my sprinkler system if my pipes are buried?
 No. While buried pipes have some protection, the frost line can go deeper than your pipes in a hard freeze.
 More importantly, components like the backflow preventer, valves, and sprinkler heads are often at or near the surface and are highly susceptible to freeze damage.